dcmi/dc-srap/docs/srap-profile.md

 dct:isPartOf "Current problems in cardiology" .
 ```
 This example is less expressive than the capabiities when using a non-flat metadata model.
 In particular, the flat model cannot provide identifiers or roles for the creators; it cannot include the affiliation of the authors; it cannot specify whether the containing resource (the value of dct:isPartOf) is a journal or a monograph.
-### Identifiers along with names in XML

-DCMI’s "PIDs in DC" draft proposal[^5] allows using the XML `id` attribute to match identifiers with the agent names.
-However, we use attribute `pid` instead of `id`, since W3C xml:id proposal allows just one identifier per each element.
-In SRAP context, the same person or organization may have multiple unique identifiers.
-For instance:

-    <dcterms:affiliation pid="http://isni.org/isni/0000000404102071 0313471-7">University of Helsinki</dcterms:affiliation>

-    <dcterms:editor pid=https://orcid.org/0000-0003-1067-5020 https://isni.org/isni/0000000416625064>Hakala, Juha</dcterms:editor>

-Using attribute `id` would produce xml:id errors which, although not fatal, would in this case be incorrect.

 ________________